Pet pregnancy calculators in 2026: due dates, nerves, and the vet’s phone number

 Home prep without turning your life into a renovation show

+If you are rearranging furniture, adding gates, or budgeting for unexpected vet bills, you are doing household project management—just furrier.
+Contingency matters, and surprises are cheaper when you planned a little slack.
 For how we treat estimates on this site, read why we publish estimates (and where they stop).
-To explore every tool in one place, open our calculators directory.
+To explore every tool in one place, open our calculators directory from the home page.

 A simple “call the vet today” list (keep it on your fridge)